morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 </div>
 <br>

-CubeConnecter's role is to connect to BLE device and <b><u>adapt the firmware version (real implementation only)</u></b>.<br>The internal implementation is divided into simulator implementation and real implementation, and the internal implementation changes automatically depending on the build target, so you don't need to write separate code for each platform. async/await keyword is used to wait for the end of the connection, which is the same as synchronous processing from the caller's point of view.
+CubeConnecter's role is to connect to BLE device and <b><u>adapt the BLE protocol version (real implementation only)</u></b>.<br>The internal implementation is divided into simulator implementation and real implementation, and the internal implementation changes automatically depending on the build target, so you don't need to write separate code for each platform. async/await keyword is used to wait for the end of the connection, which is the same as synchronous processing from the caller's point of view.
 The following is an example.<br>
 [CubeManager](https://github.com/morikatron/toio-sdk-for-unity/blob/main/toio-sdk-unity/Assets/toio-sdk/Scripts/Cube/CubeManager.cs) is implemented by inheriting its interface for the purpose of extensibility.

 Connect to Cube by calling the <b>Connect function</b>.<br>